The Eternal Flame (novel): Plot

 Carlo, a biologist, measures signals used by animals and himself to shapeshift their bodies.
 Previously it has been discovered through coloring, how their flesh can end up in different parts of their limbs during this process, giving rise to the question about how the ever changing communication with the brain works.
 Special attention is given to the signals by males to initiate reproduction.
-There are two kinds of species, where the females either divide in two or four children (biparteous and quadruparteous, latter of which is their own species).
+There are two kinds of species, where the females either divide in two or four children (biparous and quadriparous, latter of which is their own species).
 Carlo intends to measures those signals and swap them, potentially transferring the division into only two children artificially to their own species, solving the population crisis.
 Their way of reproduction also poses a problem to Tamaro, the co of Tamara and therefore supposed to trigger hers, who doesn't want her to go on board the Gnat and hence risk the lives of their children.
 Together with their father Erminio, he imprisons Tamara and spreads news about her having given birth on the Peerless.
 Tamara can persuade Tamaro with a deal to let her go free and later joins the mission on the Gnat with Carla and Ivo.
 They cause an almost fatal detonation for them near the Object, pushing it on an almost parallel course with the Peerless.
 It turns out, that the thermodynamic arrow and the arrow of entropy decrease of the Object point in the opposite directions and hence contact of any matter from the Peerless with the Object would again result in a detonation.

 Carlo travels through the forest section inside the Peerless to catch the four arborines (two pairs of cos) for experiments.
 He then records the light signal of Zosimo when triggering the splitting of Zosima in two children and then sends it into one half of Benigna to mimick Benigno triggering her splitting.
 Benigna sheds a single female child and survives the birth injured.
 A successful experiment on their own species could turn the next election around, but time is running out.
 When this achievement is made public on the Peerless some males, fearing their upcoming extinction, set the entire forest on fire.
 Tamara, not wanting them to have the last word with violence, but knowing about the fatal consequences of Carlo's last experiment, agrees to have the arborine signal transmitted into a part of her body.
 She also sheds a single female child, who she named Erminia after her mother, and survives injured.
 Message of the birth is made public and swings the vote around, making the new technology available for every female choosing it and hence solving the population crisis.